-Colgate's Livestream and YouTube channels broadcast events such as select student ensemble and music department-sponsored performances, major visiting speakers, and University events such as commencement live over the web.
+Colgate's Livestream channel (livestream.com/colgateuniversity) broadcasts events such as select student ensemble and music department-sponsored performances, major visiting speakers, and major events such as commencement live over the web.
 Viewers are able to watch remotely for free, as long as they have an internet connection.
-These events are often streamed onto the University website and archived for future viewing.
+These events are often archived for future viewing.
+Previously Livestreamed events include music at Colgate, Global Leaders Series (GLS), and Living Writers.